All API HubAll API Hub

 • Xcode license has been accepted: sudo xcodebuild -license accept

-Q: Are there functional differences between the Safari version and the Chrome version?
+Are there functional differences compared to the Chrome version?

-A: The basic functionalities are identical.
-However, due to some limitations in the Safari WebExtensions API, certain features might have slight differences:
+The basic functionalities are identical.
+However, due to some limitations in Safari's WebExtensions API, there might be minor differences:

-• The sidePanel API is not available in Safari (popups are used instead).
+• The sidePanel API is not available in Safari (a popup window is used instead).

 • If you installed from source: Rebuild the Safari artifacts and rerun the Xcode project.

-• If you downloaded the bundle from Releases: Download the new safari-xcode-bundle.zip, unzip it, and open the new Xcode project to run.
+• If you installed from the latest Release: Re-download the latest all-api-hub-<version>-safari-xcode-bundle.zip, extract it, and open the new Xcode project again to run it.

 Uninstall